etabari/PorthoMCL/MANUAL.md

 You can run this code in parallel with different values for -x.
 An example of such execution is included in the `porthomclRunPBS.sh` script.

-.

-.

-.

-.

-THIS IS TO COTINUE